 A student must maintain continuous enrollment or matriculation status.
-After three consecutive terms of no earned coursework (not including grades of W), the student will be officially and administratively withdrawn from the University.
-A student may return to the University following the Re-admissions / Re-entry Policy.
+After three consecutive terms of no earned coursework (not including grades of W), the student will be officially and administratively withdrawn from UBIS.
+A student may return to UBIS following the Re-admissions / Re-entry Policy.